devtestlabs-xyz/aws-boto3-container/README.md

 # AWS SDK for Python image
 ![](https://github.com/devtestlabs-xyz/aws-boto3-container/workflows/Build%20and%20Publish%20Docker/badge.svg)

 This project manages the assets required to build a lightweight AWS SDK for Python (Boto3) OCI compliant image that can be used with Docker and Podman.

 The image is based on the [Official Python Docker image](https://hub.docker.com/_/python).
 [AWS SDK for Python - Boto3](https://aws.amazon.com/sdk-for-python/) and [Jinja2 Python templating engine](https://palletsprojects.com/p/jinja/) installed.
 The resulting image weighs in at about 169MB!

-The OCI image is currently published to https://hub.docker.com/u/devtestlabs/aws-sdk-py.

 # Getting Started
 ## Get the image from DockerHub
+The OCI image is currently published to https://hub.docker.com/u/devtestlabs/aws-sdk-py.

 ```
 docker pull devtestlabs/aws-sdk-py
 ```

 ## Run the container
-If your goal is to execute python scripts that fetch meta-data from your AWS tenant you'll need to bind mount your AWS `credentials` and optional `config` files.
+If your goal is to execute python scripts that fetch meta-data from your AWS tenant you'll need to bind mount your AWS `credentials` file and optional `config` file.

 *.example .aws/credentials file*
 ```